trying-twice/dnd-monster-mp-pipeline/README.md

   - The Prefect `@task` decorator is configured with `persist_result=True` and `cache_key_fn=task_input_hash`.
 This automatically saves a task's output and reuses it on subsequent runs with the same inputs, preventing re-fetching of already seen monsters.

 - **❌ Add unit tests for task components**
-  - This is a planned future improvement.
-Unit tests would be added using `pytest` to validate the logic of individual transformation and validation tasks.
+  - Unit tests would be added using `pytest` to validate the logic of individual transformation and validation tasks.

 ---